AppFolioOnboarding/tasks/tasks/06_add_style.md

 #### As a user I want to see a visually pleasing application.

+__Story__:

+Our web application is really starting taking shape.
+We have added a few features that provide value to our customers, but some of our customers are complaining that the website is a quite bland.
+It is time to spice it up by applying a visually appealing, and easy to maintain user interface to our web application.

 __Acceptance criteria__:
 - [ ] The application has a header with navigation
 - [ ] Images are displayed in an aesthetically pleasing list of cards